João MacDowell: Contemporary classical: opera and symphonic music

 In June and April, 2008, João MacDowell conducted premiere concerts of selections from Tamanduá – A Brazilian Opera in New York city.
 In the cast Guto Bittencourt as tenor (Pedro & The Editor), Amy Buckley as soprano (Carol), Claudio Mascarenhas as baritone (Aruanan), Abby Powell as mezzo-soprano (Julia).
 Tamanduá is a contemporary Brazilian operatic work that fuses folk rhythms, experimentalism, and classical composition.
 Scored for symphonic orchestra, choir and a cast of soloists, it draws on the tradition of operatic emotion; a total work of art that embraces dance and multimedia technologies.
 Tamanduá takes the audience on a psychological journey into the depths of the Brazilian soul.
 Like Brazil itself, it reflects cultures coming together to create something new.

 In December 2009, Montclair State University, John J Cali School of Music, New Jersey, presented 16 staged scenes from Tamanduá at the Alexander Kasser Theater.
 The MSU Opera Workshop was directed and conducted by Jeffrey Gall, featuring videoscenography by Cila MacDowell.
 Clips from the performance have been made available through YouTube.

 In September 2011, premiered in New York, the feature documentary Parece que existo, focused on the life and works of MacDowell, directed by Mário Salimon, shot in Portuguese, with English subtitles.
-In 2012, the documentary received the CLDF awards for Best Film and Best Soundtrack at the 45th Festival de Brasilia do Cinema Brasileiro.
+In 2012, the documentary received the CLDF awards for Best Film and Best Soundtrack at the 45th Festival de Brasília do Cinema Brasileiro.

 On December 17, 2012, MacDowell premiered a concert version of his chamber opera monodrama Plastic Flowers in New York City.
 It featured the mezzo-soprano Abby Powell in the lead role of Penelope.

-On March 18, 2014, MacDowell's Symphony n.1 titled Um sonho brasileiro ("A Brazilian Dream") premiered in Brasilia, with the Orquestra Sinfônica do Teatro Nacional Claudio Santoro (OSTNCS) under the baton of Maestro Claudio Cohen.
+On March 18, 2014, MacDowell's Symphony n.1 titled Um sonho brasileiro ("A Brazilian Dream") premiered in Brasília, with the Orquestra Sinfônica do Teatro Nacional Claudio Santoro (OSTNCS) under the baton of Maestro Claudio Cohen.
 Following the world premiere, the symphony received four performances in April 2014, by the Orquestra Sinfônica UniCamp conducted by Cynthia Alirete.